-See Rule 1.5 and 1.6: Protests, Reports, Appeals, Yellow and Recorded Warning Cards.
-Recorded Warning Cards following a meeting with the party concerned at the event may be issued on the day and when being awarded by an EA Official, should ideally be delivered personally to the rider/owner/exhibitor/member, together with an explanation as to why it is being issued and the possible consequences of any further offences being committed.
-In the case of a rider being under the age of 18 years, a Parent/Guardian must be present when personally delivering the Recorded Warning Card.
-If after reasonable efforts the rider cannot be notified during the period of the event that they have received a Recorded Warning Card, the rider must be notified within 14 (fourteen) days of the event.
-A Recorded Warning Card may be issued in addition to any other sanction(s) that may be issued in accordance with the EA General Regulations and/or the relevant Sport Rules.
-The Official who gives a Recorded Warning Card, will advise the Organising Committee who will advise the State Branch CEO and State Show Horse Authority (from the State where the event occurred) of the issue of Recorded Warning Card/s and the reasons for its issue within 48 hours after the delivery of the warning to the Person Responsible.
-The State Branch CEO shall advise EA within 72 hours thereafter.
-EA will arrange for the Recorded Warning Card issued to be entered into the EA national database.
+This card is for use at EA Official Show Horse events.
+National Show Horse Officials which have received approved and appropriate EA training have the authority to issue a Yellow Warning Card at an Event.
+See Rule 1.5 and 1.6: Protests, Reports, Appeals and Yellow Cards.
+Yellow Warning Cards following a meeting with the party concerned at the event may be issued on the day and when being awarded by an EA or FEI Official, should ideally be delivered personally to the rider, together with an explanation as to why it is being issued and the possible consequences of any further offences being committed.
+In the case of a rider being under the age of 18 years, a Parent/Guardian must be present when personally delivering the Yellow Warning Card.
+Where a rider receives two or more Yellow Warning Cards within a 12 month period for the same offence the SDA will prepare a report for referral to the EA Branch for consideration under the Disciplinary Bylaws/General Regulations.
+If after reasonable efforts the rider cannot be notified during the period of the event that they have received a Yellow Warning Card, the rider must be notified within 14 (fourteen) days of the event.
+Yellow Warning Cards received at both International and National events will be taken into account.